When Do Babies Start Walking? When They’ve Gotten Plenty Of Practice

 How to Help a Baby Learn to Walk

-Parents may want to help their child develop these gross motor skills — they certainly take pride in them, even as they spell the end of a certain kind of easy, snuggle-based parenting – but according to Fischmann, there isn’t a lot parents can do, other than supervise (and baby proof) for the sake of safety.
+Parents may want to help their child develop these gross motor skills — they certainly take pride in their child learning to walk, even as it spells the end of a certain kind of easy, snuggle-based parenting.
+But according to Fischmann, the biggest thing parents can do to help their baby walk is supervise (and baby proof) for the sake of safety.

 Parents can create situations where babies are more likely to discover their own abilities, but the work is up to the kid.
-Certain products that purport to help children walk, such as baby walkers, are not only completely useless, they are downright dangerous.
+Certain products that claim to help children walk, such as baby walkers, are not only completely useless but also downright dangerous.

-Parents who want to help their babies become better walkers do have some options, though: Put away the cute baby shoes.
+Parents who want to help their babies start walking and become better walkers do have some options, though: Put away the cute baby shoes.

 “Toddlers really need to feel the ground under their feet as they learn to walk and they do this best without shoes.
 They should also get used to different textures under their feet to help them develop their proprioception,” explains Fischmann.
 “Of course, there are times when toddlers will need to wear shoes, so you should choose something with a flexible sole and space for their feet to grow.”

-Milestones happen in ranges, and every child develops individually, even children from the same family.
-While it’s hard for new parents to avoid drawing comparisons between their baby and their friends’ babies, many conclusions they draw from those comparisons will be premature.
-Sometimes missing milestones should be concerning, particularly after multiple delays, regressions of milestones, or failure to progress after a period of observation.
-Parents should voice their concerns to their pediatrician.
+Although it’s hard for new parents to avoid drawing comparisons between their baby and their friends’ babies, many conclusions they draw from those comparisons will be premature.
+Other times, missing milestones like a baby walking should be concerning, particularly after multiple delays, regressions, or failure to progress.
+Ultimately, parents should take baby walking milestones with a grain of salt and voice any concerns to their pediatricians.